-I hold a Ph.D. in Ecology from Colorado State University and currently work as a freelance writer and science communication consultant based in Fort Collins, Colorado.
+I hold a Ph.D. in Ecology from Colorado State University and am currently working as a science news intern at Science Magazine.
 I received journalism training as a AAAS Mass Media Fellow and have written stories for major media outlets like National Geographic, Slate, and Science.
-I also provide consulting support for scientists and organizations interested in honing proposals, manuscripts, presentations, and press releases.
+I have also provided consulting support for scientists and organizations interested in honing proposals, manuscripts, presentations, and press releases.

 My past work as a scientist centered on understanding how environmental variation shapes the ecology and evolution of birds.
 My Ph.D. research uncovered surprising patterns of evolutionary divergence within a bird endemic to a single island.
 My postdoctoral research applied genomic sequencing technology to quantify large-scale evolutionary divergence in the white-tailed ptarmigan, an iconic alpine bird that is vulnerable to climate change.
 In past projects, I also worked to assess environmental factors driving population demography, to apply stable isotopes to track migratory birds, and to understand the impacts of timber harvest on wildlife species.